ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nted for thy special amusement
+ted for thy special amusement
 or edification alone.
 Never inquire thru of the printer for
 news, for behold it is bis duty at the op­